 KARIN FREI SAWANEH

 Karin Frei Sawaneh worked for the past 10 years at an international children's rights organization in Zurich.
 She developed its children's rights and child protection programme strategy and actively participated in implementing programmes in these areas in Switzerland.
 She studied Social Anthropology and Geography at the University of Zurich (M.A.
 2005).
 For her master's thesis about the relationship between industrial transitions and over usage of natural resources, she spent eight months in Mali conducting field research.

-Currently Karin is studying at the PH Zurich to become a Kindergarten/Primary School teacher.
+Currently Karin is studying at the Zurich University of Teacher Education to become a Kindergarten/Primary School teacher.
 She has two sons and lives with her family in Zurich.

 The advisory board supports the content of LimeTree Camp and is comprised of experts from organizations working in the sector of nutrition, health, movement, sustainability and pedagogy.

 Primary School Teacher, Horgen